All Episodes

 They do not mix with the objectives of today's leftist Democrat Party.

-So how in the world can you work together when look at?
+So how in the world can you work together when, well, look at we want to increase the supply of oil.

-We know that there are gazillions of barrels of oil in shale and offshore, waiting to be drilled, waiting to be mined and waiting to be refined.
+We know that there are gazillions of barrels of oil in shale and offshore waiting to be drilled, waiting to be mined and waiting to be refined.

 A country cannot get along without oil.